Group of students sitting around a table

 The Jeanette and Morris Kessel Student Center in Pleasantville is the living room of the campus providing relaxation and social interaction, opportunities for education and exchange of thought, and services for Pace University students, staff, faculty, and our community.

-The multi-level structure, supervised and managed in the area of policy and operations by Student Development and Campus Activities, offers dining, lounges, event spaces, bookstore, and several offices whose mission includes supporting and educating students.
+The multi-level structure, offers dining, lounges, event spaces, bookstore, and several offices whose mission includes supporting and educating students.

 What’s in The Kessel Student Center?